maxschlapfer/MacAdminHelpers/JamfDBConverter/ReadMe.md

-# Jamf Pro InnoDB Converter Script
+# Jamf Pro Database Converter Script

 This script helps with the conversion from MyISAM to InnoDB in a setup where a lot of Jamf Pro instances are hosted on one MySQL server.